 International students must also receive approval from the International Student Advisor.

-To initiate this process, students must complete the Change of Program Form below.
+To initiate this process, students must submit the Change of Program Form below.

 Please note: Approved changes of program will take effect in the fall or spring term following the date of approval.